 20 SMART Communication Goals Examples

 To help you understand SMART communication goals in practice, we have prepared 20 examples you can use in practice.
 They are all just ideas and they are all doable, depending, of course, on your organization’s specific goals and needs.
-You can.
-Of course, adapt them depending on your needs.
+You can, of course, adapt them to meet your more specific needs.

 #1 Develop an Onboarding Communication Plan